Compositions and collisions at degree p^2: Classification

+where $N$ and $N^{*}$ are $(\ell+1)\times(\ell+1)$-matrices satisfying the following properties by the assumptions of the lemma. \begin{ronumerate} \item Each row in $N$ has exactly one entry 0 and all other entries 1. \item Exactly $\ell + 1$ entries of $N^{*}$ are 0 and all other entries are 1. \end{ronumerate} The number of paths of length 2 that connect a vertex $i \in A$ to a vertex $j \in A$ is given by the entry $(i,j)$ of

-If every column of $M^{*}$ contains at least two 1's, then $M \cdot M^{*}$ has only positive entries, because of \ref{it:i}.
-Therefore, there is always a path of length 2 from any vertex in $A$ to any other one.
-Alternatively, $M^{*}$ has a column $j$ that contains at most one 1.
-Because of \ref{it:ii}, every other column of $M^{*}$ contains at most one 0.
-Because of $\ell > 1$ and \ref{it:i}, all positions $(i,j)$ with $i \neq j$ in $M \cdot M^{*}$ are positive.
-Starting from vertex $i$ we can reach all other vertices by a path of length 2. \end{proof} Thanks go to Rolf Klein for this proof, much simpler than our original one.
+If every column of $N^{*}$ contains at least two 1's, then $N \cdot N^{*}$ has only positive entries, because of \ref{it:i}, and every vertex in $A$ is connected to all other vertices in $A$ by a path of length 2.
+Otherwise, $N^{*}$ has a column $j$ that contains at most one 1.
+Because of \ref{it:ii}, every different column of $N^{*}$ contains at most one 0.
+Because of $\ell > 1$ and \ref{it:i}, all entries at $(j,j')$ with $j' \neq j$ in $N \cdot N^{*}$ are positive.
+Starting from $j$ we can reach all other vertices by a path of length 2. \end{proof} Thanks go to Rolf Klein and an anonymous referee for this proof, much simpler than our original one.